16 ways to make money from your garden

 Another common option for making a little extra money is through livestock.
 Livestock is a common option: quails, chickens and ducks can form a platform for a small business all from your back garden.

-4. Hire Out your Garden for Parties
+4. Hire Out Your Garden For Parties

-As well as selling from your garden you can hire out your garden for a different purposes.
-For example, if you have a well set up garden you can hire it out for parties – we advise starting off with children’s parties as they do not involved needing an alcohol license and do not risk issues with noise pollution through loud music, however you may need to look into insurance and CRB checks.
+As well as selling from your garden you can hire out your garden for different purposes.
+For example, if you have a well set up garden you can hire it out for parties – we advise starting off with children’s parties as they do not involve needing an alcohol license and do not risk issues with noise pollution through loud music, however you may need to look into insurance and CRB checks.
 You can expect to make between £800-850 for your time, effort and resources.

-5. Hire Out your Garden for Camping
+5. Hire Out Your Garden For Camping

 Similarly, you can expect to make some extra cash by renting your garden out for campers.
 This is a good idea for those with larger gardens or who are situated near places of interest.
 There are growingly garden huts and spaces advertised on 'Air BnB' which is extremely popular and an easier way to find potential renters.

-Bee keeping is a popular hobby, with 44,000 beekeepers currently caring for hives across the UK.
-With one hive harvesting approximately 40lbs of honey, bee keeping is a sure way to make a profit from your garden.
+Beekeeping is a popular hobby, with 44,000 beekeepers currently caring for hives across the UK.
+With one hive harvesting approximately 40lbs of honey, beekeeping is a sure way to make a profit from your garden.
 Bees are simple enough to manage, as they are self-sufficient beings, one point of note before you begin however is to communicate with your immediate neighbours before putting any plans into action for allergy concerns.

 7. Seeds & Seedlings

 For those amongst us with green fingers – this could be one for you.
 Put your gardening skills to use to propagate seedlings that you can sell on at car boots and local garages, and of course to friends, family and colleagues.
-By growing plants in your garden you could make £600 per month (peaking between the months of February and October).
+By growing plants in your garden, you could make £600 per month (peaking between the months of February and October).

-8. Sell Organic Produce at the Market
+8. Sell Organic Produce At The Market

 The perfect garden enterprise – the organic market.
 You can grow fruit and vegetables in your personal allotments and then sell on to hungry buyers.
 This is a larger project that will require more time, experience and money that others listed here – but the rewards will be worthwhile.
-For largest projects sell at a local market stall if you can grow and maintain enough produce.
+For the largest projects sell at a local market stall if you can grow and maintain enough produce.

-9. Hire Out Your Garden as Allotments
+9. Hire Out Your Garden As Allotments

-10. Open Your Garden to the Public
+10. Open Your Garden To The Public